How to Learn Node.js

 In-Person Node.js Training

-Some learn a new skill most efficiently when they are in the same room as an instructor providing them with guidance.
+Some people learn a new skill most efficiently when they are in the same room as an instructor providing them with guidance.
 These in-person Node.js training courses tend to teach Node.js through the lens of JavaScript training.
 While there are courses strictly focused on learning the Node.js framework, it is far more likely that commuting students will be learning multiple aspects of programming with JavaScript, including other frameworks like React.
 These courses offer students the chance to work with experienced instructors in a communal learning environment where they can ask questions and receive feedback and assistance on their work.
-These classes do tend to be isolated to only a handful of in-person training facilities, and some courses have meaningful prerequisites for enrollment.
+These classes do tend to be isolated to only a handful of in-person training facilities, and some courses have significant prerequisites for enrollment.

 Noble Desktop offers live JavaScript instruction at their Manhattan campus.
 In these classes, students will receive hands-on training from Noble’s expert instructors and all of the benefits of working in Noble’s state-of-the-art computer labs.
-For those who aren’t located in or around the Manhattan area, it may be worth examining other service providers, such as CTS Training in Chicago or Claim Academy in St. Louis.
+For those who aren’t located in or around the Manhattan area, it may be worth examining other service providers such as CTS Training in Chicago or Claim Academy in St. Louis.
 While options will depend on where you live, these courses are still ideal for learning how to program in JavaScript using Node.js.

 Live Online Node.js Training